Asianet Suvarna News

 Asianet Suvarna News is a Kannada news channel owned by Asianet News Network, a news media subsidiary of Asianxt Digital Technologies.
 The majority shareholder of the company is Rajeev Chandrasekhar, who is a Rajya Sabha member from the Bharatiya Janata Party.
-Launched on 31 March 2008, the channel was the third news channel to be aired in the Kannada language.
+It launched on 31 March 2008, the channel was the third news channel to be aired in the Kannada language.
 The channel has telecast fabricated news and social media hoaxes on various occasions.

 History

 Asianet suvarna news (formerly Suvarna News) was launched as a 24x7 Kannada news channel on 31 March 2008 by Asianet Communications Limited, the media enterprise of Jupiter Capital Private Limited.
 With the launch, Asianet Suvarna News became the third News channel in Kannada.

 Suvarna News had existed as a news bulletin on Suvarna TV before the launch of its own channel in 2008.
 In November 2008, Star India acquired Asianet Communications excluding its news media operations.
 As a result, Suvarna News was placed under the Asianet News Network which continued to be owned by Jupiter Capital.

-Suvarna News was rebranded as Asianet suvarna news on 01 Dec 2020.
+Suvarna News was rebranded as Asianet Suvarna News on 1 December 2020.

 Controversies

 The channel has a history of frequent changes in its editorial leadership.
 According to Shashidhar Bhat, the first and former editor of the channel, Rajeev Chandrasekhar maintains editorial control through the corporate management of the company.
-The channel has also been documented to have telecast fabricated news on multiple occasions; in instances picked up from unverified social media hoaxes.

 According to some reports, personnel from Suvarna News had also provided technical assistance for setting up NaMo TV, BJP party channel, before and after the 2019 Indian general election.

 The National Broadcasting Standards Authority (NBSA) finned Suvarna News was Rs 50,000 for their biased coverage of the Tablighi Jamaat congregation of March 2020.

 The Human rights organization, People's Union for Civil Liberties (PUCL) reported that Suvarna News along with other media channels, aided right wing Hindutva activists with coverage, during the attacks by right-wingers against the Karnataka's Christian community in 2021.